| FAQ - Disinfection - 2013

 offer more protection than patient examination gloves when using hazardous chemicals.
 1

 It should be noted that many US states have adopted the 2003 CDC guidelines for infection control in dentistry as part of their regulatory code.
-Since regulations may vary by state, it is recommended that you contact your state dental board/dental licensing agency and state public health agency (i.e., State Health Dept) for further information on this question and the legal requirements in your state.
+Since regulations may vary by state, it is recommended that you contact your state dental board/dental licensing agency and state public health agency (i.e., State Health Dept) for further information on this question.
 OSAP is not aware of all the regulations at the individual state level.
 Disinfectant products should always be used in strict accordance with manufacturer’s directions.
 Product-specific questions should be directed to the manufacturer.

 Additionally, Infection Control and Hazardous Materials for the Dental Team provides step-by step procedural information as follows: